Secret Key Generation over Noisy Channels with Correlated Sources: Introduction

-The works found in the literature that are closely related to the problem dealt here~\cite{khisti_secret-key_2012, prabhakaran_secrecy_2012, salimi_key_2013, zibaeenejad_key_2015} derive the equivocation of their schemes using a \emph{weak secrecy} condition.
-We will use the same method in our proofs although the \emph{strong secrecy} criterion has become more frequent nowadays.
-Recent works on the wiretap channel employ this approach, e.g., \cite{wiese_strong_2016, goldfeld_semantic_2016}, where in particular~\cite{goldfeld_semantic_2016} does not assume the messages have a uniform distribution.
+The works found in the literature that are closely related to the problem dealt here~\cite{khisti_secret-key_2012, prabhakaran_secrecy_2012, bunin_gaussian_2016, salimi_key_2013, zibaeenejad_key_2015} derive the equivocation of their schemes using a \emph{weak secrecy} condition.
+In line with these works, we use the same measure in the analysis of our proposed scheme; however, it can be shown that our strategy also fulfills the \emph{strong secrecy} criterion (see Remark~\ref{rk:strong_secrecy}) which has become more frequent nowadays.
+Recent works on the wiretap channel employ this approach, e.g., \cite{wiese_strong_2016, goldfeld_semantic_2016}, where in particular~\cite{goldfeld_semantic_2016} does not assume that the messages have a uniform distribution.